Markay12/LearnCppPart2/README.md

 C++ has a way to suggest to the compiler that a var should live in a register instead of RAM Register keyword:
 * `register int myint = 7;`
-* If avalilable to be in a register, assign this var to a register when possible
+* If available  to be in a register, assign this var to a register when possible

 This, however, has no functionality
-It suggest to the compiler that this var is going to be used a LOT, but doesnt actually force any change
+It suggests to the compiler that this var is going to be used a LOT, but doesn't actually force any change
-* Esentially gives the variable a higher priority than others
+* Essentially gives the variable a higher priority than others

 ## Pointers
 Variables consist of: